 As we motorcyclists know, we spend hours trying to protect our bikes from water, as water is a pest and can cause all sorts of rust/corrosion issues.

-A big reason ethanol can cause corrosion in engines and fuelling systems is water content.
+Water content is a big reason ethanol can cause corrosion in engines and fuel systems.

 Components never meant to be exposed to water are now faced with it.